Help with international payments

 Select the reason for the complaint and give a short description of the case before you continue and submit your complaint

-Note!
-This doesn’t apply to today’s transactions.
-If you wish to submit complaint about payments made today, you’ll need to call us on +47 915 04800.
+Note: Does not apply to today’s transactions.
+If you wish to complain about payments made today, you’ll need to contact us on 915 04800.

 Check with the sender if they’ve entered the correct details